nuitrcs/regex_workshop/part2.md

 ### EXERCISE 3B

 Open the [blank example](https://regexr.com/5rddd).
-Under the "Flags" menu in the upper left, turn on the "multiline" option (should be checked) so that the text is treated as multiple lines, not just one.

-To see the results of the group match in the bottom, , instead of the entire expression, change `$&\n` to `$1\n`.
-The `1` is for the first group in the expression you'll write.
+Under the "Flags" menu in the upper right, turn on the "multiline" option (should be checked).
+To see the results of the group match in the bottom, instead of the entire expression, change `$&\n` to `$1\n`.

 Recall that we've written two regular expressions before: